 During the medieval era, the country plays a vital role in exportation.
 Coconut fibers are utilized to produce ropes and cowrie shells which are made as Malaysia’s money as well as other parts of Africa.

 In the middle of the 12th century, the locals of Maldives converted from Buddhism to Islam when a religious Muslim from North Africa got rid of the land’s bad spirits.
 When he arrived at the country’s capital Male, Ibn Battuta did not plan to stay longer.
 However, the leaders are looking for a chief judge, a person who knows Arabic and Qur’an.
 The leaders were happy to see a visitor that meet their requirements.
 To convince the traveler to stay, they have given him pearls, gold jewelry, and slaves.
 More so, they did something to make it impossible for him to leave by ship.
 He agreed to settle while giving them his conditions including being carried by a horse instead of walking.

 He settled in the area with another wife who’s related to the queen, living together in less than 2 months.
 He’s now part of the royal family and the most important judge.

 He worked on his role being a judge with keenness and strived to carry out the strict Muslim law and transform local practices.
-He commanded that if a man fails to appear during Friday prayer he will be whipped in public disgracefully and robbers will have their right hand cut.
+He commanded that if a man fails to appear during Friday prayer he will be whipped in public disgracefully and robbers will have their right-hand cut.
 He also ordered women who went “topless” to cover up.
-After horrible arguments and political conspiracies, he started to have opponents, Ibn Battuta chose to leave after living in Maldives for 9 months.
+After horrible arguments and political conspiracies, he started to have opponents, Ibn Battuta chose to leave after living in the Maldives for 9 months.